mauriciopoppe/blog/site/content/notes/computer-science/data-structures/data-structures-massive-datasets.md

     </div>
 </div>

-**e-approximate heavy hitters** In a stream where the total number of frequences is $n$ (for example if frequencies are all 1, then $N$ corresponds to the number of elements encountered thus far in the stream) output all of the items that occur at least $n/k$ times, when $k=2$ this problem is known as the majority element.
+**e-approximate heavy hitters** In a stream where the total number of frequencies is $n$ (for example if frequencies are all 1, then $N$ corresponds to the number of elements encountered thus far in the stream) output all of the items that occur at least $n/k$ times, when $k=2$ this problem is known as the majority element.